-- possesses a valid commercial fishing license; - is fishing on a charter boat commercially licensed by DNR; - is a Maryland resident serving in the U.S. Armed Forces while on leave in the State and possesses a copy of the person's official leave orders while fishing; - is fishing on free fishing days established by DNR (the first two Saturdays in June and July 4); - is fishing in free fishing areas established by DNR; - is the owner or tenant of private real property and is fishing in tidal water bordering the property (this exemption extends to the owner's or tenant's spouse and immediate family members who reside on the land with the owner or tenant); - is fishing under a special recreational boat license issued by DNR; - is fishing from a fishing pier commercially licensed by DNR; - is fishing under a one-day license exemption issued to a nonprofit organization benefitting persons with disabilities; - is fishing under an annual license exemption issued to a government entity or nonprofit organization benefitting current or former service members with disabilities; or - is fishing under an annual license exemption issued to a government entity or nonprofit organization to provide fishing clinics or instruction to individuals who are (1) serving or have served in the U.S. Armed Forces; (2) participating in a physical or mental wellness outdoor event; (3) participating in a special needs outdoor event; (4) acting under the authority of a scientific collection permit; or (5) State residents who are underserved with respect to fishing opportunities.
+- is the owner or tenant of private real property and is fishing in tidal water bordering the property (this exemption extends to the owner's or tenant's spouse and immediate family members who reside on the land with the owner or tenant);7 - is fishing under a special recreational boat license issued by DNR;8 - is fishing from a fishing pier commercially licensed by DNR; - is fishing under a one-day license exemption issued to a nonprofit organization benefitting persons with disabilities; - is fishing under an annual license exemption issued to a government entity or nonprofit organization benefitting current or former service members with disabilities; or - is fishing under an annual license exemption issued to a government entity or nonprofit organization to provide fishing clinics or instruction to individuals who are (1) serving or have served in the U.S. Armed Forces; (2) participating in a physical or mental wellness outdoor event; (3) participating in a special needs outdoor event; (4) acting under the authority of a scientific collection permit; or (5) State residents who are underserved with respect to fishing opportunities.